Knoose/Save_the_Rain/README.md

 The Battery.
 The Electron comes with a standard 2000mAh 3.7V LiPo battery (rechargeable) which allows the Electron to be powered over long periods of time without needing a connection to wired power source.
 Instead of using the batteries that came with the device, we will be using a 6600 3.7V LiPo battery for a more reliable automated system.

-For more technical details on what comes on your device, go [here](http://bower.io/search/?q=flatdoc).
+For more technical details on what comes with your device, go [here](https://docs.particle.io/datasheets/kits/#electron).

 ### Useful Features